microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Switching between loading and creating

 The application supports both creating a new container and loading an existing container using its `id`.
-Each client, at startup, needs to know if it is the first client and needs to create the container or simply needs to load an existing container.
+Each client, at startup, needs to know if it is the first client, in which case it needs to create the container.
+Otherwise, simply loads an existing container.
 The sample app uses its own URL to find this out.
 The app stores the container ID in the URL hash.
 If the URL has a hash, the app will load that existing container.
 Otherwise, the app creates a new container, attaches it, and sets the returned `id` as the hash.